 Secondly, beard oils are more expensive than hair oils, so purchasing beard oils for your head hair seems like a poor investment decision when you can always obtain the less costly but equally effective head oils.

 Finally, if you insist on applying beard oil to your hair, make sure you only use a few drops, say 1 to 3 drops.
 This is because beard oils are quite dense and oily.
 Using a lot of them on your head hair, which is thinner and less dense than your beards, may result in a greasy and glossy appearance that you may dislike.

 So, the trick here is that the less oil you use, the better the outcome.

 Dapper Point: Many have the notion that since both hair and beard share the same qualities, they immediately jump to the conclusion that the products they use on their hair are compatible with their facial hair!
 We suggest sticking to products made either for head hair or beard hair.
-Here is a guide for beard hair only -- How To Apply Beard Oil: The Whys And Hows Of It (Plus Tips).
+Here is a guide for beard hair only -- How To Apply Beard Oil.

 Can I Use Hair Oils On Beards?

 Sadly, the answer to this question is no.